Excursions and Things To Do

-~ Kennack Sands: a lifeguard protected family beach.
+Kennack Sands: ~ a lifeguard protected family beach.
 It is a perfect spot to look at sea anemones in the rock pools at low tide.
 There is also the chance to go swimming safely and to make sand castles.
-The geographer may like to examine the cliffs and the wave cut platform.
-It is here that one can enjoy a traditional barbecue or sandwiches on the beach.
-There are two seaside cafes to enjoy ice creams and hot/cold drinks.
+The geographer may like to examine the cliffs and the wave-cut platform.
+It is here that one can enjoy seaside traditions, from building sandcastles to daring the English sea!
+There are two cafes to buy ice-creams and hot/cold drinks.

 ~ Mullion Cove: a tiny fishing harbour where you can take a local boat around Seal Island.
 One can well imagine smugglers here!
 Lizard Adventure have established a base recently offering a chance to go kayaking.
 At low tide caves are exposed and can be explored safely.
-The stack and arch make a super photograph for the geographer.
+The stack and arch make a super photograph.

-~ Poldhu Beach: which is popular with surfers and has a surfers cafe.
+~ Poldhu Beach: popular with surfers and has a surfers cafe.
 There is a monument here to Marconi commemorating his first transatlantic radio message.

 ~ Gunwalloe Beach: it has a small ancient church set amongst the sand dunes.
 Historians may be interested that many of the young children buried here died in mining accidents during the nineteenth century.

 ~ Kynance Cove: offers the geologist superb examples of Serpentine rock to examine and photograph.
 There is an eco-cafe here and spectacular views from the clifftop.

 ~ Lizard Point: This is the most southerly point of the UK and has a working lighthouse.

 ~ Bass Point: you can find the old Lloyds Signal Station building, where ships were identified using semaphore flags and their details telegraphed to London.
 There is also a reconstructed Marconi Hut from where the first wireless messages were sent from shore to ship.